ABansal11/CERN_BL4S_Project_Code/README.md

 # CERN_BL4S_Project_Code
-This repository contains the code to the simulations for our CERN BL4S Project
+The following repository contains the code for the simulations for my CERN BL4S Project.
+In this project, I have attempted to predict the effect of space-like radiation on the performance of batteries commonly used in the space industry.
+The purpose of the proposal is to find which batteries are most suitable for future space travel and best at maintaining structural and electronic integrity.